Brian-Walsh-0396/codingportfolio/Personal Projects/Python/5e Quick Builder/ReadMe.md

 # Quick Level 1 Character Creator - V 1.0.5
+***

+## The Dragoborn update

+Adventurers, rejoice!
+The mighty Dragonborn race has arrived, ready to fight against the forces of darkness.
+With scales of every color, from deep black to shining gold, these majestic beings possess breath weapons that are unmatched in power.
+Their devotion to their clans is unbreakable, and they hold excellence in every endeavor with high regard.
+Join us on an exciting journey with our newest comrades, the Dragonborns!
+With their fearsome strength and unparalleled abilities, we shall vanquish all foes in our quest most thrilling.
+***

 Welcome to the Quick Level 1 Character Creator!
 This Python project is designed to assist both new players and seasoned DMs in creating a level 1 character quickly and easily.